Your partner in oil business and more

 Merchant Power Plant

-A non-utility electric generation plant, built with no energy sales contracts in place, which will compete in the deregulated electricity market to generate low cost power for sale to a local power grid.
+A non-utility electric generation plant, built with no energy sales contracts in place, will compete in the deregulated electricity market to generate low-cost power for sale to a local power grid.

 MTBE, Methyl Tertiary Butyl Ether